dezGusty/megabattle2002/README.md

 ## Bugs

+There are bugs!

-There are bugs: the units may accidentally overlap!
+🤦‍♂️the units may accidentally overlap!

-Also, the game does not use a fullscreen video mode.
+❗ Also, the game does not use a fullscreen video mode.
 It will try to create a fullscreen sized window...
 BUT only the top-left corner of 800x600 shall be used.
 For instance, here's how it looks on a 2560x1440 screen.

 ![like this](docs/MegaBattle_2_at_1440p.png)

+Also, take care when editing the hero file names (in the `heroes` folder): if the file name contains any white space, the game fails to load it.